LaunchCodeEducation/intro-to-programming-csharp/src/chapters/terminal/exercises.rst

 #.
 Back in the terminal, list the contents of your current directory from the
    terminal with ``ls``.

 #.
-Make a copy of your 'my_first_file.txt' from it's current spot to directly
+Make a copy of your "my_first_file.txt" from its current spot to directly
    on the Desktop with ``cp my_first_file.txt ../my_first_copy.txt``.

 #.
 Move back out to your Desktop directory from the terminal with ``cd ..``.